Go to content

 • Electoral material

-Any ‘how-to-vote’ card, advertisement or anything else containing electoral matter, whether in a tangible or an electronic form.
+Any ‘how-to-vote’ card, poster, advertisement or anything else containing electoral matter (whether in tangible or electronic form).

 • Electoral matter